 You should feel confident—you were invited to have an interview because the manager thinks you could be a good fit for the company!

 The Interview Phase: The Beginning

-Your interview may take place at your high school or college, but generally it will take place at the company’s office.
+Your interview may take place at your high school or college, but generally it will take place at the company’s office or virtually using web-based technology.
 Once you arrive, you may be asked (by a secretary or other employee) to wait until the hiring manager is ready to see you.

 Most interviews are one-on-one interviews with the manager or supervisor with whom you would be working most closely at the company.
 Occasionally, you will interview with a human resources employee who conducts the company’s hiring processes.

 The Interview Phase: Types of Questions

 The interview will likely take place in the manager’s office.
 She may begin with information about her job or the company or engage you in small talk (questions about your commute, etc.), but the bulk of the interview will be specific questions that assess whether or not you will be a good fit for the company.

 No interview will be the exact same; each interviewer will ask slightly different questions.
 However, most interviewers ask questions to assess both your general behavior and skills.
 Below are a few types of questions that you can expect to come across; most interviewers will ask some of each type of question.

 These questions will require you to provide objective information about yourself, such as your GPA, your major, the number of years you spent at your last job, etc.